How do I use the Activity Grader?

 - Submit All Scores to save and submit all (including previously saved scores).

-- Use Return to simultaneously return all grades and feedback that you have entered and saved, but not submitted to students.
+- Return all scores and feedback that you have entered and saved, but not submitted to students.

-- Use Curve (where available) to curve the activity's scores by specifying a lower possible maximum score.
+- Curve scores (where available) by specifying a lower possible maximum score.

-- Use Edit to make changes to the selected activity.
+- Go to Editor to make changes to the selected activity.

 - Click a student name to open the student screen for detailed content regarding that student's submission.